Welcome to an essential node of the Pandeism index!!

 , far from familiar stars.
 And in that dot, magnified millions of times over, we saw a whole new world of galaxies flush with stars, galaxies beyond galaxies, some mere pinprick

-s in the distance behind others which could at least be made out as the clouds of burning orbs that they were.
+s in the distance behind others which could at least be made out as the clouds of burning orbs which they were.
 We have not reached the limit of our power of magnification

 .
 But the most distant of these bodies teaches us that we will never have time to find what hides behind every dot of darkness in the heavens, and yet there is without doubt a similar new world at the farthest end of each of them.

-This leads to a question that shatters the ancient myth
+This leads to a question which shatters the ancient myth

 provides an answer where theistic faith